-Management recommends that the Committee approve, and forward to the Board of Commissioners for approval, the report reaffirming and approving that the properties known at the St. Louis Downtown Airport (Airport) as portions of property identified by locator numbers 07-06.0-300-045, 07-06.0-300-043 and 07-06.0-400-033 are not required for BSD purposes and may, therefore, be declared surplus and conveyed to the successful offeror selected through a competitive process.
+The Committee recommends that the Board of Commissioners approve the report reaffirming and approving that the properties known at the St. Louis Downtown Airport (Airport) as portions of property identified by locator numbers 07-06.0-300-045, 07-06.0-300-043 and 07-06.0-400-033 are not required for BSD purposes and may, therefore, be declared surplus and conveyed to the successful offeror selected through a competitive process.